 So go ahead — paint the walls blue, convert a closet to a wine rack, install a mid-century mailbox.
 The world is your oyster.

 Buying a house buys you privacy: no more nosy drive-bys or 24-hour entry notices from your landlord.
-When the A/C blows hot as July, you vet the service provider and schedule a time best for your schedule (probably with greater urgency than a landlord would).
+When the A/C blows hot as July, you choose the service provider and pick a time best for your schedule (probably with greater urgency than a landlord would).